mozilla-services/docs/source/reg/apis.rst

     Possible errors:

     - 400: 7 (Missing password field)
-    - 400: 10 (Invalid ormissing password reset code)
+    - 400: 10 (Invalid or missing password reset code)
     - 400: 9 (Requested password not strong enough)
     - 404: the user does not exists in the database
     - 503: there was an error updating the password